Sep 16, 2020

 Level of Structural Organization of the Body

-The human body has different structural levels of organization, starting with atoms molecules and compounds and increasing in size and complexity to cells, tissues, organs and the systems that make up the complete organism.
+The human body is organized into various structural levels, beginning with atoms and molecules, and progressing to more complex levels, including cells, tissues, organs, and systems that collectively form the complete organism.

-At its simplest level, the body is composed of atoms.
-The most common elements in living organism are carbon, hydrogen, oxygen, nitrogen phosphorus and sulfur.
+At its most fundamental level, the body consists of atoms.
+The primary elements found in living organisms include carbon, hydrogen, oxygen, nitrogen, phosphorus, and sulfur.

-Found in the outer layer of skin, lining of organs, blood and lymph vessels and body cavities.
-Connective tissue: - Connects and supports most part of the body.
-They constitute most part of skin, bone and tendons.
+• Epithelial Tissue: Found in the outer layer of the skin, as well as the lining of organs, blood and lymph vessels, and body cavities.

-Produces movement through its ability to contract.
-This constitutes skeletal, smooth and cardiac muscles.
+• Muscle Tissue: Responsible for producing movement through its ability to contract, and is found in skeletal, smooth, and cardiac muscles.

-Found in the brain, spinal cord and nerves.
-It responds to various types of stimuli and transmits nerve impulses.
+• Nervous Tissue: Located in the brain, spinal cord, and nerves, nervous tissue responds to stimuli and transmits nerve impulses.

-Is an integrated collection of two or more kinds of tissue that works together to perform specific function.
-For example: Stomach is made of all type of tissues
+An organ is an integrated collection of two or more types of tissue working together to perform a specific function.
+For example, the stomach consists of all four tissue types.

-Is a group of organs that work together to perform major function?
-For example: Respiratory system contains several organs.
+A system is a group of organs that work in unison to perform a major function.
+For instance, the respiratory system includes several organs working together for respiration.

 Organism Level

-The various organs of the body form the entire organism.
+The various organs of the body combine to form the entire organism.

 No comments: